matteoferla/Fragmenstein/no_template.md

 > Depracation of `Fragmenstein.notebook` (txt dict for debug) in favour of `Victor.journal` (proper logging)

 The correct logging is via Victor's journal.
 The logging log `Fragmenstein`.
-However, Fragmenstein has `.logbook` which are more debug notes —dictionary.
-These should be integrated or removed.

 ## Valence

 The class `Rectifier` attempts to fix the various issues that may have arisen.